 The Guimaraes Castle on the other hand did not disappoint.
 Time and history have been far from kind to this structure.
 It has a sense of dilapidation while predominantly only its outer shell remains.
 Regardless it is captivating nonetheless.
 Much like a scene out of Game of Thrones, this fortification is fit for Dany and her dragons.
 With the occasional stray stone block dappled throughout the inner grounds and resplendently unobstructed views along its walls, it’s hard not to let you your imagination soar.
 Like expecting to find Jon Snow trudging up the ramp at any minute.

 The town centre of Guimaraes is actually listed as a UNSCO World Heritage Site.
 Mostly renowned for its “exceptionally well-preserved and authentic example of the evolution of a medieval settlement into a modern town”.
 For obvious reasons this town is a mecca for tourists.
 But regardless it is still crawling with locals going about their day.
 This town feels even more beautifully foreign (to an Australian) than its counterparts.
 That continuous medieval theme feels rather untouched by time, despite one or two soccer paraphernalia adorned on apartment windows and balconies.
 This town is best seen on foot as it there are countless points of interest between bustling cafes and eateries.
 Most notably the Lago De Oliveria, a large square framed by picturesque apartments and exemplary Gothic architecture like the Igreja de Nossa Senhora de Oliveria.
-The first Gothic masterpiece to be built in the North.
+The first Gothic masterpiece to be built in Northern Portugal.
 From here it is also a short, but uphill stroll towards the Guimaraes Castle.

 I think what I appreciated most was the narrow streets paved in typical cobblestone fanfare while enclosed by towering medieval apartments clad in lively azulejos.
 It was truly difficult keeping your eyes from straying above, with decadent planter boxes overflowing with blooms of magenta and contrasting azulejos desperately vying for your attention.
 Also, the best Pastei de Nata consumed at the Supremo Gosto Cafe, opposite the Largo Republica do Brasi.
 Its window display fruitful with sumptuously irresistible flaked delicacies.